nahidf/auth0-adventures/README.md

 ### Auth0 Tenant - Auth0 dashboard

 To setup this application, you need to create a `tenant` on Auth0 dashboard.
-The `Domain`(unique identifier) of this tenant is what we will refrence later in this document as `Authority`
+The `Domain`(unique identifier) of this tenant is what we will reference later in this document as `Authority`
 Also to try out the login, create some users via `users` link on the Auth0 dashboard.
 You login using any of users using email/password.
 List of users will be shown on client app.

 ### Client - Auth0 dashboard: